SamOBrienOlinger/PP4/README.md

 ## **Summary**
   This website provides users with a starting point for all kinds of information about owning, training and taking care of a breed of dog called Cockapoos, one of Ireland's newest, most popular and much-loved dog breeds.

-  Unlike many other websites that provide similar information this project offers users a unique opportunity to create and particapte in their own unique community at a fictional physical clubhouse and training centre in person in Dublin, Ireland.
+  Unlike many other websites that provide similar information this project offers users a unique opportunity to create and participate in their own unique community at a fictional physical clubhouse and training centre in person in Dublin, Ireland.

 The site targets users in Dublin, Ireland who